pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 ### FAQ: Why PipeCD has Control Plane and Piped?
 A. For scalability in large organizations with security.

-- Why not a Piped does everything?
+- What if a Piped does everything?

-  -> If so, each team needs to manage storage for states on a Piped, which is not easy and decreases scalability.
+  -> If so, each team needs to manage storage for states on a Piped, which is difficult and decreases scalability.

-- Why not a Control Plane does everything?
+- What if a Control Plane does everything?

   -> If so, a Control Plane needs to access each team's environments with strong permissions, which is not secure.